 What should we tell our employees during a voluntary administration?

 Keep communication open with your employees.
-Let them know about the company’s status and how it might affect their roles.
+Let them know about the company’s affairs, how it might affect their roles, and reassure them that steps will be taken to ensure employee entitlements are addressed as part of the administration process.
 Transparent communication helps maintain trust and morale during these challenging times.